Title IX Sexual Misconduct Policy

 Time Frames

-Any time limits set forth in these procedures may be extended by the Title IX Coordinator, Decision-Maker or Appeal Officer for good cause shown.
+Any time limits set forth in these procedures may be extended by the Title IX Coordinator, Decision-Makers or Appeal Officer for good cause shown.
 For purposes of this Policy, “good cause” includes, but is not limited to, considerations such as the absence of a party, a party’s advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities; and any other facts or circumstances rendering the time limits set forth in the Policy unreasonable or impracticable.

 The Complainant and Respondent will be given reasonable notice of any such extensions of the time limits set forth in the Policy.